-www.losmedanos.edu/assessment (925) 473-7431
+www.losmedanos.edu/assessment (925) 473-7438

 The Assessment Center provides a self-guided assessment process for math and English placement.
-The placement recommendations are created by completing an online or in-person evaluation which may include completing guided or self-guided placement, a Multiple Measures Assessment Placement, academic history (transcript evaluation), or results from previously administered placements.
-Transcripts can be submitted to the Admission & Records Office.
-Assessment is required for all students who plan to earn an associate degree, transfer to a four-year institution or enroll in certain courses with prerequisites.
-Completing an assessment is one of the three steps required for priority enrollment.
-ESL assessments are administered in the Assessment Center at the Pittsburg Campus or at the Brentwood Center and are available by appointment during the scheduled testing hours.
+The placement recommendations are created by submitting an online evaluation which includes completing a self-guided placement.
+To use academic history (transcript evaluation) for placement, students may also submit a college transcript to the Admissions & Records Office; transcripts can be submitted to the Admission & Records Office using the Document Uploader located in the InSite portal by clicking on the red tile titled "LMC Student Forms."
+Assessment is required for all students who plan to earn an associate degree, transfer to a four-year institution, or enroll in certain courses with prerequisites.
+To obtain an early registration date, students must develop an educational plan, and complete the college orientation and assessment processes.
+ESL assessments are administered by the Assessment Center and are available by appointment during the scheduled assessment hours.
+Look for the new online ESL assessment coming Spring of 2021.